jiteshiitr/AIMLWeeklySessions/README.md

-# MachineVisionSeries
+# AIMLWeeklySessions
-A lecture series on Machine Vision applications with documentation and skeleton codes
+Lecture series on latest deep learning applications with documentation and skeleton codes